 Unsuccessful applicants are encouraged to take into account factors beyond the possible award of a scholarship when making a decision to defer their course offer.

-The University of Sydney is offering RTP stipend scholarship at rate at $35,000 per year from 2020 awards.
+The University of Sydney is offering the RTP stipend scholarship at rate at $40,109 per annum.
 This rate applies to both domestic and international students.

 No, the RTP funds were awarded to your original university and remain with that university - they don't move with you.
 You will need to go through the University of Sydney’s RTP application process.